Cabinet of Morocco

 The Cabinet of Morocco is the chief executive body of the Kingdom of Morocco.

-The Cabinet is usually composed of some 25 ministers and 5 to 10 "Secretaries of State" and "Minister Delegates".
-It is headed by the Prime Minister (officially Head of the Government since August 2011), who is appointed by the King of Morocco from the party that achieved a plurality in the parliamentary elections.
+The Cabinet is composed of some 24 ministers including 5 "Minister Delegates".
+It is headed by the Prime Minister since August 2011, who is appointed by the King of Morocco from the party that achieved a plurality in the parliamentary elections.
 The Cabinet's ministers are chosen by the PM, after consultation with other parties forming the Government coalition, then validated and appointed by the King.
-As of September 10, 2021, the current government is headed by Aziz Akhannouch, who was appointed by King Mohammad VI to form a new government after leading the results of the 2021 general election.
+As of September 10, 2021, the current government is headed by Aziz Akhannouch, who was appointed by King Mohamed VI to form a new government after leading the results of the 2021 general election.
 On 7 October 2021, the new cabinet of 24 ministers, which included 7 women, was sworn in.

 Cabinet of Aziz Akhannouch, 2021–present

 The formation of the current government resulted in changes to certain ministries, with some functions being renamed, split or merged with others.